mariosar/mariosar.github.io/_posts/2019-10-14-react-app-with-webpack-from-scratch.md

 image: react.jpeg
 ---

-# REACT APP Tutorial
+# React App tutorial using Webpack

-A React app created without create-react-app.
-This tutorial will take you through creating your own webpack.config.js to manage webpack, using loaders to transform ES6 and JSX syntax during bundling,
+This is a *How To* tutorial on setting up a react app without using create-react-app.
+We will use Webpack for bundling and transpiling our JS.
+In this tutorial we will go over several dev dependencies you will need to add for your App to function and several optimizations for a production ready app.
+We will try to take you from knowing a little bit about React and Webpack, to being able to write your own webpack.config.js files to manage Webpack.
+Let's go to work!

 ## Getting Started